When Not to Borrow: Unconventional Financial Wisdom to Set Your Church Free

 By Ray Bowman and Eddy Hall (reviewed by Peter DeHaan)

 Though unconventional in its pronouncements, When Not to Borrow, does indeed provide financial wisdom to free a church from the burden of debt, opening the door to more effective and less stressful ministry.

 Divided into three parts, When Not to Borrow addresses a trio of financial barriers that churches face when they have debt of any magnitude.

 Following these prescriptions is both difficult and lengthy, involving much sacrifice along the way, but the result is a church that is “free to fly,” no longer overloaded, off-course, or underfueled.

 When Not to Build, but it even more appropriately serves a worthy precursor, providing an astute path to follow before a church building project is ever contemplated.

 [When Not to Borrow: Unconventional Financial Wisdom to Set Your Church Free, by Ray Bowman and Eddy Hall.
 Published by Baker Books, 1996.
-ISDN: 780-8010-9021-0.
+ISBN: 780-8010-9021-0.
 139 pages.]

 Read more book reviews by Peter DeHaan.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.